I’m NEVER looking back! /BLOG Entry

 It was March when I found out about COVID-19.
 I knew it was real.
 Many people thought it was a HOAX, or something to take our minds off one thing or another, but for me, I knew it was real.
-Never in a million years did I expect for some many people to die.
-I know whole families who caught this virus, and survived.
+Never in a million years did I expect for so many people to die.
+I know whole families who caught this virus and survived.
 I had a few school friends to die, and it was devastating.
-Everyday I wake up and I think about it.
+Every day I woke up and I thought about it.
 Constantly checking to see if I can smell and taste.
 Wondering, if I sanitized my hands after every interaction with people.
-When I cough, I wonder … do I have it?
+When I coughed, I wondered … if I had it?
 I think we’ve all experienced this at one time or another.
-Its really scary.
-Its one thing to become sick from it, but its another to die.
-I found myself praying everyday seem like all day for people and myself.
+It’s really scary.
+It’s one thing to become sick from it, but it’s another, to die.
+I found myself praying every day, seem like all day for others and myself.
 I’ll never stop praying.

-Once I realized that the other cashiers didn’t want to work at self check out, I began to see why.
 You have to run 8 registers at one time ALONE!
-It was 20 items or less *** people never listened***, they stole, got mad because they had to ring up themselves, I did do age approvals and sometimes when I was with another customer it would take sometime to get back to them.
+It was 20 items, or less *people never listened*, they stole, argued with me, hated me, cursed me out, changed prices, put other prices on their items, they stayed mad at me.
+Some people walked into the store and got mad at me because they had to ring up themselves.
+I did do age approvals and sometimes when I was with another customer it would take some time to get back to them.
 They needed price checks on items that didn’t have a tag, and so many other issues.
-I couldn’t get anyone to help me because they hated self check out.
+I couldn’t get anyone to help me because they hated self-checkout.
 After being put there night, after night, after night, I came to realize, it was my final destination.
 I knew I wasn’t going to be working in any other department in the store.
 I was the new girl.

 I SIGNED up to work 3 nights a week, and every time I came in, they told me to go to self checkout.
 My nights were Monday, Friday and Saturday.
 THE BUSIEST EVER!
 After so many weeks, I got tired of calling management to help me, or show me how to do something.
 Sometimes they never came, and when they did, they hurried up and got out of my area.
 They hated it too.
 When 5 o’clock am rolled around and the store was quiet, it was my chance to learn how to work everything self checkout.
 I would sign into the system and learn how to work each function.
 I taught myself how to perform every works.
 I learned how to master it.
 I learned how to trouble shoot the machines, and I learned how to reboot .
 After several months I didn’t have to call anyone to help me, managers knew that I was enjoying my job with people. (( I love people)) but they also saw that I was confident in my job and knew what I was doing.
 You could walk up to me and ask my anything about self check out and I could tell you.